Sven Andrighetto

-Sven Andrighetto (born 21 March 1993) is a Swiss professional ice hockey winger for the ZSC Lions of the National League (NL).
-He was selected in the third-round, 86th overall, by the Montreal Canadiens in the 2013 NHL entry draft.
-Andrighetto has also previously played for the Colorado Avalanche.
+Sven Andrighetto (born 21 March 1993) is a Swiss professional ice hockey player who is a forward for the ZSC Lions of the National League (NL).
+He was selected in the third round, 86th overall, by the Montreal Canadiens in the 2013 NHL entry draft.
+Andrighetto has also previously played for the Colorado Avalanche and Avangard Omsk.

 Playing career

 Junior

 The Rouyn-Noranda Huskies selected him in the first round, 11th overall, of the 2011 Quebec Major Junior Hockey League (QMJHL) Import Draft from the GCK Lions of the Swiss National League B (NLB), Switzerland's second-tier professional league.
 In the 2010–11 season while playing for the Lions, he was selected to represent Switzerland at the 2011 World Junior tournament.
 Playing 36 games for GCK, he recorded 23 points (11 goals and 12 assists) and 20 penalty minutes.
 Loaned to eventual NLB champion EHC Visp, he was scoreless in two regular-season games, adding one goal, two assists, and 12 penalty minutes in 17 playoff games.

 For the 2011–12 QMJHL season, Andrighetto moved to Canada to play in the QMJHL.
 Andrighetto had previously played in Canada at the 2006 Quebec International Pee-Wee Hockey Tournament with a youth team from Zürich.
 Despite his small size, Andrighetto managed to score 74 points (36 goals and 38 assists), along with 50 penalty minutes.
 He was a –23 in plus/minus despite his high scoring.
 The Huskies made it to the playoffs but lost to the Shawinigan Cataractes in a four-game sweep.
 Andrighetto had two assists and four penalty minutes in those four games.

 Andrighetto returned to Rouyn-Noranda and the Huskies for the 2012–13 QMJHL season.
 He had a successful season in his second year in North America, playing in 53 games for the team but recording 98 points (31 goals and 67 assists) to finish sixth in regular season scoring in the QMJHL, with 45 penalty minutes as well as a +25 plus/minus rating.
 With the Huskies once again in the playoffs, they made a run to the semi-finals, falling to the Halifax Mooseheads.
 Andrighetto played in all of 14 games, with eight goals and 22 assists for 30 points with only 14 penalty minutes.

-Andrighetto was entering his final year of eligibility for the 2013 NHL Entry Draft; he was 20 years of age when the draft came, held in Newark, New Jersey.
-The Montreal Canadiens held the 86th pick in the third round of the draft and made him the second Swiss player selected (and the first forward hailing from the country), behind Mirco Müller, whom the San Jose Sharks with the 18th pick.
+Andrighetto was entering his final year of eligibility for the 2013 NHL entry draft; he was 20 years of age when the draft came, held in Newark, New Jersey.
+The Montreal Canadiens held the 86th pick in the third round of the draft and made him the second Swiss player selected (and the first forward hailing from the country), behind Mirco Müller, whom the San Jose Sharks took with the 18th pick.